AHN Guidelines for Interviewing Homestay Hosts

 Close the Interview

-• advise the family that you will be in touch to confirm their acceptance to your program
+• Advise the family that you will be in touch to confirm the outcome of the interview.